porast1/suspension-telemetry/README.md

 - Enclosure

 The most interesting part, data science:
-- Setting up the server using the python bokeh library
+- Setting up the server using the python streamlit and bokeh library
 - Determination of the linear regression curve for the rebound/compression speed (curves from the front and rear suspension should have a similar slope)
 - Histograms for individual speeds depending on the suspension travel used (in theory, they should be a normal Gaussian distribution curve)
 - Calculation of the derivative over time to obtain acceleration on the shock absorber shaft at a particular moment of the stroke